Project News

 The new houses will be built using the Expanded Polystyrene (EPS) technology.

-NHC managing director Wachira Njuguna said the state-owned firm had last year received Sh1.2 billion from Treasury, the first allocation in three decades, to finance construction of at least 50 units in every county.
+NHC managing director Wachira Njuguna said the state-owned firm had last year received Sh1.2 billion from the Treasury, the first allocation in three decades, to finance the construction of at least 50 units in every county.

-The technology, said Mr Wachira, will greatly accelerate housing in the country, with a three-bedroom house costing Sh1.2 million down from Sh2.4 million for a brick and mortar house.
+The technology, said Mr Wachira, will greatly accelerate housing in the country, with a three-bedroom house costing Sh1.2 million down from Sh2.4 million for a brick-and-mortar house.

 NHC has already built 100 homes in Nairobi’s Balozi Estate using EPS technology and would aggressively market it among builders across the country.